Them (2006 film): Production

 The film has been advertised as being "based on real events".
 The "true story" on which the film is supposedly based is that of an Austrian couple who were murdered by three teenagers while vacationing in the Czech Republic, but no concrete evidence has emerged to prove this tale.

 The film was shot in 30 days.
 According to Moreau, Olivia Bonamy had suffered from claustrophobia, and so during the scene where her character Clémentine crawls through the narrow tunnels, much of her performance was her genuine fear of being in the tight spaces.

-Reception

-On Rotten Tomatoes, the film holds an approval rating of 63% based on 51 reviews, with a weighted average rating of 6.1/10.
-The site's critical consensus reads, "Suspenseful and tense from start to finish, the French horror film Them proves that a lack of gore doesn't mean a dearth of scares."